friciwolf/Deka/README.md

 ```

 # Terminal outputs
-Launching ```pythonw deka.py -s``` one can get a brief up-to-date summary about the investments in the command line without opening the app.
+Launching ```pythonw deka.py -s``` one gets a brief up-to-date summary about the investments in the command line without opening the app.
 The output looks something like the following:

 ![Alt text](/screenshots/deka_s.png?raw=true "")

-Typing ```pythonw deka.py --hist n``` prints the history of every investment wrt to the last n days.
-Useful to interpret the arrows in the previous command with which one can combine this one as ```pythonw deka.py -s --hist 7```.
+Typing ```pythonw deka.py --hist n``` prints the history of every investment up to the last n days.
+One can combine it with the prevoius one as ```pythonw deka.py -s --hist 7```.

 # Screenshots